Stuwert/simple-messenger/README.md

 - There's no validation on public or private key (and the insert isn't retried), so it's possible to fail on the loading state if one of those were to hit a unique constraint.
 - Public and Private keys can get lost forever if the user clears local cache without
 - There's no back button to easily access the lobby from a chat.
+- Cors is set to allow all.
+It could be better restricted.
+- The input for "Connect to new user" is not forgiving
+- There's a nod in the data-structure but no explicit sort on created/updated date, so if messages accidentally get saved in the wrong order they'll stay that way.

+## Strengths and Weaknesses of this Approach

+### Strengths

+### Weaknesses

 ## Questions, Comments, Concerns